 Through this blog, we shall make you aware as to What is a Short term Investment?
-You will also become familiar with the popular and Best Short Term Investment Options in India.
+You will also become familiar with some of the most popular and Best Short Term Investment Options in India.
 So, are you ready to take dive deep into the short term investments in India.

 What is a Short Term Investment?
 Meaning

-As the name itself suggests, Short term Investment is one where money is invested for a shorter period to meet your short term objectives.
+As the name itself suggests, Short term Investment is one where money is invested for a shorter period in order to meet your short term objectives.

 Now, what do you mean by Short term?
 Simply speaking, short term can range anything from few days to few months to few years as per your requirements and financial objectives.
 But, generally a period of 1-3 years is defined as short term.

-In simple language, a short term investment plan is where the money is invested for a shorter period ranging from few days to a maximum of 3 years.
-However, there might be opinions where a period upto 5 years is termed as short term.
+In simple language, a short term investment plan is where the money is invested for a short period of time ranging from few days to a maximum of 3 years.
+However, there might be differentiated opinions where a period upto 5 years might be termed as short term.

 Short term investments are usually done with a lesser amount of money.
 The motive is to yield a constant or slightly variable returns but not so high returns, with relatively lower risk factor involved.

-However, if you tend to invest larger amounts for a shorter period, you can’t expect to get high returns.
+However, if you tend to invest fairly larger amounts but only for a shorter period, you can’t expect to get very high returns.
 To reap good benefits you need to widen your risk horizon and think and plan for your long term investments as well.

 Now coming to the point, your short term objectives might include anything ranging from: